satirama/intersecta/README.md

 # Intersecta: WIP
-Add an animation effect on a DOM element when scrolling using only JavaScript.
+Add an animation effect on a DOM element triggered by scrolling using only JavaScript.

 No external libs only WebAPI.
 It is supported on most browsers.
 However, for more detailed browser compatibility check: